Armenia Coronavirus - Travel Advice

 Armenia and Coronavirus

-It is currently obligatory to wear face masks in public spaces and facilities in Armenia.
-Public transport is operating, but all passengers are required to wear a mask.
-Most hotels, restaurants, cafes, bars, shops and non-essential businesses are open and required to adhere to social distancing regulations.
+Public transport is operating, and most hotels, restaurants, shops and non-essential businesses are open and required to adhere to social distancing regulations.
+Wearing a mask is no longer mandated.

 Armenia Covid-19 Entry Requirements